 Supplementary Figure S5.
 Homolog pairing assessment in B2721 mapping population.
 (A) Probabilistic pairing profiles, where parental homologs (‘Atlantic’ = a through d, B1829-5 = e through f) are paired according to the following notation: e.g. ab/cd where homolog a paired with b, and c paired with d.
 The dashed line is the expected probability under random pairing (1/3).
 (B) P-values associated to the chi-square test with the null hypothesis that all pairing configurations have the same probability.
 The dashed line represents P=0.01.
-(PDF)